The History Of Fertility Doctor

-Historical path of the innovative scientific method.
+The historical path of the innovative scientific method.

-The history of fertility doctor begin in 1878 by Austrian embryologist Samuel Leopold Schenk (1840-1902).
+The history of fertility doctor begins in 1878 by Austrian embryologist Samuel Leopold Schenk (1840-1902).
 In vitro fertilization involves the fertilization of the ovum from the sperm outside the woman’s body in a laboratory environment.
-Then, after fertilization and early stages of embryo development, is placed in the mother’s womb.
+Then, after fertilization and early stages of embryo development, it is placed in the mother’s womb.
 This laboratory procedure bypasses the normal way of fertilizing the ovum from the sperm into the woman’s fallopian tube.
 The method ultimately enables couples to enjoy childbirth when damaged female fallopian tubes are present in cases of infertility.

 The stages of this revolutionary assisted reproductive technology include:

-- Capture of the egg.
+- The capture of the egg.

 - Cultivation in the laboratory in a special place.